 In Parkinson disease, the production of a brain chemical called dopamine becomes irregular and inadequate, and nerve cells cannot properly transmit messages.
 This results in the loss of muscle function.

-By providing an even, adequate supply of medication that the body converts into dopamine, neurons are able to transmit messages and tremors improve.
+By providing an even, adequate supply of medication that the body converts into dopamine, neurons are able to transmit messages, and tremors decrease.

-Review Date 8/13/2015
+Review Date 1/23/2022

-Updated by: Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
+Updated by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.